daronphang/coding_resources/javascript/node_js/express_js/authentication/oauth2.md

 ### Parties in OAuth Mechanism:
 1) Resource Owner: User who is trying to log in.
 2) Consumer/Client: Application the user wants to log into.
+3) Express Server: Client backend server.
-3) Resource Server: Hosts the protected resources such as user's profile.
+4) Resource Server: Hosts the protected resources such as user's profile.
-4) Authorization Server: Responsible for authenticating user and providing access token to clients.
+5) Authorization Server: Responsible for authenticating user and providing access token to clients.

-### Overiew:
+### OAuth2 Workflow:
 1) User requests authorization from Authorization Server through their gateway URL and enters credentials.
 2) Authorization Server asks permission from user who thereby grants access for app to access the user's data.
 4) Authorization Server authorizes user and redirects to Consumer's redirect URL with request token.